noisyboiler/wampy/README.rst

     # do something with the response here

-The WAMP Session is context-managed, meaning it begins as you enter, and ends as you exit the context-managed scope.
+The WAMP Session is "context managed", meaning it begins as you enter, and ends as you exit the scope of the client instance.

 See `ReadTheDocs`_ for much more detail on this.